• Disease Overview

 Unclassified seizures do not clearly fit into any of the standard seizure categories.

 Additional symptoms associated with Glut1DS include deceleration of head growth during infancy.
 Affected individuals can develop mild to moderate delays in attaining developmental milestones.
-Deceleration of head growth may lead to acquired microcephaly in some individuals, a condition marked by head circumference that falls below the 3rd percentile for age and gender.
+Deceleration of head growth may lead to acquired microcephaly in some individuals, a condition marked by head circumference measurements that fall below the 3rd percentile for age and sex.

 Individuals with Glut1DS may also develop disorders of movement including diminished muscle tone (hypotonia), poor balance or difficulty coordinating voluntary movements (ataxia), slow, stiff limb movements (spasticity) and awkward postures (dystonia).
 Dystonia is a general term for a group of muscle disorders generally characterized by involuntary muscle contractions that force the body into abnormal, sometimes painful, movements and positions (postures).
 Movement disorders associated with Glut1DS can cause difficulty walking.
 Such difficulties can be a constant problem or may come and go (episodic or paroxysmal) often triggered by exercise.

-Individuals with Glut1DS also develop varying degrees of cognitive impairment, which can range from mild learning disabilities to severe intellectual disability.
+Individuals with Glut1DS also develop varying degrees of cognitive impairment, which can range from mild learning difficulties to severe intellectual disability.
 Some degree of speech and language impairment is usually present as well.
-Individuals may experience difficulty speaking due to abnormalities affecting the muscles that enable speech (dysarthria) and control the smooth flow or expression of speech (dysfluency).
+Individuals may have trouble speaking due to abnormalities affecting the muscles that enable speech (dysarthria) and control the smooth flow or expression of speech (dysfluency).
 Speaking may be marked by frequent pauses or interruptions.

 Individuals with Glut1DS generally are friendly and enjoy socializing with others.
 Social adaptive behavior is viewed as a relative strength and affected individuals are comfortable in group situations.

-Additional symptoms have been reported in individuals with Glut1 deficiency syndrome including mental confusion, lethargy, drowsiness (somnolence), repeated, abnormal, rapid eye and head movements in both horizontal and vertical directions, paralysis of one side of the body (hemiparesis), total body paralysis, and recurrent headaches.
-Sleep disturbances such as sleep apnea have also been reported in individuals.
-These various symptoms can fluctuate in severity and may be influenced by additional factors such as fatigue or extended periods of time without eating (fasting).
-Sleep apnea and abnormal eye-head movements, like seizures, usually present in infancy as one of the first clinical signs and should immediately alert the physician to Glut1DS as a diagnostic possibility.
-Early diagnosis and treatment is associated with a better long term prognosis.
+Additional symptoms have been reported in individuals with Glut1 deficiency syndrome including mental confusion, lethargy, drowsiness (somnolence), rapid eye and head movements in both horizontal and vertical directions in infancy, paralysis of one side of the body (hemiparesis), total body paralysis and recurrent headaches.
+Sleep disturbances including sleep apnea also have been reported in individuals.
+These various symptoms can vary in severity and may be influenced by additional factors such as fatigue or extended periods of time without eating (fasting).
+Sleep apnea and abnormal eye-head movements, like seizures, usually present in infancy as one of the first clinical signs and should immediately alert the physician to Glut1DS as a possible diagnosis.
+Early diagnosis and treatment are associated with a better long-term prognosis.

 Although most affected individuals develop so-called classic Glut1DS, some individuals develop different (non-classic) presentations (phenotypes).
 Some affected individuals develop movement disorders and cognitive impairment without epilepsy.
 In addition, a few individuals have been asymptomatic or had only mild symptoms of the disorder.
-These individuals might have a mixture of normal and mutated SLC2A1 genes, a condition known as mosaicism
+These individuals might have a mixture of normal and variant SLC2A1 genes, a condition known as mosaicism.
+These asymptomatic individuals often are the parents of symptomatic children who are identified by genetic testing.

-Some individuals with mutations in the SLC2A1 gene have also been identified who have paroxysmal exercise-induced dyskinesia (PED), a condition in which episodes of abnormal, involuntary movements occur, brought on by prolonged exercise such as walking or running long distances.
+Some individuals with variants in the SLC2A1 gene have been identified who have paroxysmal exercise-induced dyskinesia (PED), a condition in which episodes of abnormal, involuntary movements occur, brought on by prolonged exercise such as walking or running long distances.
 These individuals may or may not have epilepsy as well.

 • < Previous section